statnett/Talk2PowerSystem/load/README.md

 ## Features

-- Creates a repository from [nordic44-repo-config.ttl](resources/nordic44-repo-config.ttl)
+- Creates a repository from [repo-config.ttl](../data/repo-config.ttl)
-- Downloads and loads all files from [ontologies.txt] in `https://cim.ucaiug.io/ns#graph`
+- Downloads and loads all files from [ontologies.txt](ontologies.txt) in `https://cim.ucaiug.io/ns#graph`
-- Downloads and loads all instance data from [instances.txt] in the graph specified in the file.
+- Downloads and loads all instance data from list of files in [instances.txt](instances.txt]) in the graph specified in the `.trig` files.
-- Loads custom inference rules from [cim_owl2-rl-optimized.pie](../data/cim_owl2-rl-optimized.pie)
+- Loads custom inference rules from [cim_owl2-rl-optimized.pie](../data/cim_owl2-rl-optimized.pie). (see the [wiki](https://github.com/statnett/Talk2PowerSystem/wiki/Inference) for details)
-- Executes post-loading SPARQL queries
+- Executes post-loading SPARQL [queries](../data/queries/) in order w.r.t the filename.
+- Enables [autocomplete](https://graphdb.ontotext.com/documentation/11.1/autocomplete-index.html) for the labels specified in [autocomplete-labels.txt](autocomplete-labels.txt)

 ## Prerequisites